Zerquix18/react-maps-suite/docs/docs/hooks.md

 # Hooks

 React Maps Suite supports two hooks which allow you to extend the functionality of the map by directly accessing the underlying map libraries.
-The provider is rendered on the base `<Maps />` component.
+The provider is rendered on the base `<Maps />` component or the default export.

 ## useMapCluster